Ali-Fawzi/Currency_Exchange/README.md

 # Currency_Exchange

-to run the file go to -->A2-->source.cpp
+To run the file go to -->A2-->source.cpp